-Caution: When deciding on where to place your trampoline, consider the following:
+Caution: When deciding on where to place your trampoline and trampoline enclosure, consider the following:

-A WARNING

 Overhead Clearance Adequate overhead clearance is essential.
 A minimum of 24 feet from ground level is recommended.
 Provide clearance for wires, tree limbs, and other possible hazards.

 Lateral Clearance Lateral clearance is essential.
-Place the trampoline away from walls, structures, fences, and other play areas.
+Place the trampoline and trampoline enclosure away from walls, structures, fences, and other play areas.
 Maintain a clear space on all sides of the trampoline.

-Level Surface Place the trampoline on a level surface before use.
-Lighting Use the trampoline in a well-lit area.
+Level Surface Place the trampoline and trampoline enclosure on a level surface before use.

+Lighting Use the trampoline and trampoline enclosure in a well-lit area.
 Artificial illumination may be required for indoor or shady areas.

-Security Secure the trampoline against unauthorized and unsupervised use.
-Underneath Clearance Remove any obstructions from beneath the trampoline.
+Security Secure the trampoline and trampoline enclosure against unauthorized and unsupevised use.

+Ground Clearance Remove any obstructions from beneath the trampoline and trampoline enclosure .

 Note: The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in the Use Instructions.
+The trampoline enclosure is only to be used as an enclosure for a trampoline of a size for which the enclosure is designed.